A Hodge Theoretic generalization of $\mathbb{Q}$-Homology Manifolds I: General Case: Hodge Rational Homology Manifold Level

-First of all, \cite{PP}*{Cor.
+First of all, \cite{PPLefschetz}*{Cor.
 7.5(ii)} shows that

 The claim is local, so we can assume $Z$ is quasi-projective.
-Note that ${\rm HRH}(Z)$ doesn't decrease under restriction to a general hyperplane $L$.
-Using that $\iota^* K_Z^\bullet = K_{Z\cap L}^\bullet[1]$ as shown in \cite{PP}*{Lem.
-6.6}, the argument of \cite{PP}*{Prop.
-6.4} gives the desired claim. \end{proof}
+Note that ${\rm HRH}(Z)$ does not decrease under restriction to a general hyperplane $L$.
+Using that $\iota^* K_Z^\bullet = K_{Z\cap L}^\bullet[1]$ as shown in \cite{PPLefschetz}*{Lem.
+6.6}, the argument of \cite{PPLefschetz}*{Prop.
+6.4} gives the first claim.